owatson1/olivia-watson-analytics-portfolio/project-1-wearables/project1_process_methodology.md

 ### Insight 3: Consistency Over Intensity

-**The finding:** 6 of 33 users have a step coefficient of variation above 100%, meaning their daily steps vary more than their average — high peaks offset by near-zero days.
+**The finding:** 6 of 33 users have a step coefficient of variation above 100%, meaning their daily steps vary more than their average (high peaks offset by near-zero days).

 **The metric — coefficient of variation (CV):**
 CV = (standard deviation / mean) × 100